-4.1.3.
-Adaptation
+4.3.
+ADAPTATION

-The question of adaptation should be tackled in parallel with the feasibility study as a third step.
-Most often, practices cannot be transferred as they are, but (functional) equivalents need to be found, taking into account different context variables.
-This applies to both key elements as well as any other adaptations.
-As long as equivalents can be found that make sense in the interaction with other components of the practice, different context factors should not pose a problem.
-This requires thorough consideration, since the impact of different equivalents vary.
-For example, if there is another type of sponsor available, which likewise guarantees the practice's independence, this is less tricky compared to finding a proper equivalent for specific type of network partner.
-Overall, the guiding principle should be that having functional and functioning equivalents adapted to the new area is more important than transferring elements as such.
+The question of adaptation should be tackled in parallel with the feasibility study.
+Often, practices or some components cannot be transferred as they are due to different contexts, but (functional) equivalents need to be found.
+For example, if there is another type of sponsor available, which likewise guarantees the practice's independence.
+This is less problematic than finding a proper equivalent for a specific type of network partner.
+Requiring thorough consideration, since the impact of different equivalents vary, that the guiding principle should be that having functional equivalents adapted to the new area is more important than transferring elements as such.